invest-min/invest-min/README.md

-- 👋 Hi, I’m Seonghun Min (@invest-min)
+- 👋 I’m Seonghun Min (@invest-min)
-- 👀 I’m interested in real estate economics, finance, investment, and development
 - 💞️ I’m a professor at the University of Suwon
+- 👀 I study real estate economics, finance, investment, and development
 - 📫 You can reach me via invest.min@gmail.com

 <!---